jnoriega232/post-install-config/README.md

 <h2>Post-Install Configuration Steps</h2>

-<h3>First: Open osTicket and log in using credentials from installation tutorial </h3>
+<h3>Step 1: Open osTicket and log in using credentials from installation tutorial</h3>

 - If you need help installing osTicket, please see my tutorial [here](https://github.com/jnoriega232/osticket-prereqs)